 There are many places in the Alps where you can get ‘up close and personal’ with a glacier, but none can be as easy to walk to as the Glacier du Mont Miné in the Ferpècle valley.
 Young children will be excited to search for tadpoles, newts and pond skaters at the small pond passed along the way.

 Height Gain: 200m

 A beautiful walk, especially on a warm summers day.
 It takes a less steep and more shaded route from Les Haudères up to La Forclaz.
-The views of the Ferpècle valley at Sépey are delightful.
+The views of the Ferpècle valley and the Dent Blanche at Sépey are delightful.

 This almost flat walk can be started in Evolène or Les Haudères, or anywhere in between.
 There are 5 bridges over the river in total (including the one over the road to Arolla) and almost any circular or linear route can be done using both sides of the river.

 For a little variation and height gain of around 40m, there is a slightly higher path on the far/west side of the river which starts or finishes near the second bridge from either end and gives a wonderful view over Les Haudères and of the Dent Blanche.